smxi/inxi/README.txt

 mostly.
 Includes internal inxi tools, values, configuration items.
-Also has useful information about Perl version support, including the list of Core modules that _should_ be included in a distribution's core modules, but which are not always unfortunately.
+Also has useful information about Perl version support, including the list of Core modules that _should_ be included in a distribution's core modules, but which are not always, unfortunately.

 HTML MAN PAGE: http://smxi.org/docs/inxi-man.htm
 INXI OPTIONS: http://smxi.org/docs/inxi-options.htm